chpc-tech-eval/scc/tutorial2/README.md

 One important distinction between your head node and compute node(s), is that the compute nodes will **not** have a floating IP associated to them.
 Your head node will act as a ***Gateway*** for your Compute Node(s), and ***Route*** traffic between the internet and your cluster, using a method referred to as ***Network Address Translation (NAT)***, which was discussed in the [WiFi Hotspot Example](../tutorial1/README.md#wifi-hotspot-example).

 The final important consideration that must be made for your compute node is that you must not forget to configure an SSH key, so that you may access it after it has successfully launched.
-For ease of access and to simplify your configuration, you are *strongly* advised to use the same SSH key that you'd [previously generated](../tutorial1/README.md#generating-ssh-keys).
+For ease of access and to simplify your configuration, you are *strongly* advised to use the same SSH key that you'd [previously generated](../tutorial1/README.md#generating-ssh-keys) on your local machine/laptop.

 # Accessing Your Compute Node